workshopdemos/zowe-python/Instructions.md

 `command = f"zowe endevor list {args.object} --rft string --sm"`

-Place an "f" in front of a string turns it to an "F-Mode string".
+Placing an "f" in front of a string turns it to an "F-Mode string".
 This allows us to interpolate variables into the string.
 It will substitue the string values, making it easier to read.
 If we didn't use them, the string would look more complicated, like a Rexx string.
 It would look like:

 `command = "zowe endevor list " + args.object + " --rft string --sm"`

 F-Mode strings simplify this.
 Using a Python editor, it will even highlight the variable different in the string.